 In order to become a WOC nurse, you’ll need to first obtain your Bachelor of Science in Nursing (BSN).
 Many WOC nurses have several years of experience as a registered nurse (RN) and may also choose to pursue a specialized degree, or their master's in nursing (MSN).
 Herzing University offers both BSN programs and RN to BSN programs.
 For registered nurses and prospective nurses alike, WOC is a rewarding career specialty that allows you to play an instrumental role in both ensuring optimal patient care and guiding your patients to recovery.

 How much does a wound care nurse make?

-The average salary of a registered nurse is $70,000 per year, or about $33.65 per hour, according to the Bureau of Labor Statistics—and the average salary for a registered nurse with a BSN will be higher compared to a nurse with only an associate’s degree.
-Your pay will be dictated by the state you work in, your place of employment, and the relative demand for the wound care specialty in your area.
+The average salary of a registered nurse is $80,010 per year, according to the Bureau of Labor Statistics—and the average salary for a registered nurse with a BSN will be higher compared to a nurse with only an associate’s degree.* Your pay will be dictated by the state you work in, your place of employment, and the relative demand for the wound care specialty in your area.

 Earning your BSN means you may also pursue graduate nursing programs to become even more qualified in your specialty and pursue job opportunities in management or leadership.